Here's How Your Trade United Parcel Service Inc. (UPS) Aggressively Right Now

 Sponsored

-The average price from analysts is $180.22, which is $2.06 above the current price.
-UPS currently public float of 717.53M and currently shorts hold a 1.26% ratio of that float.
-Today, the average trading volume of UPS was 3.35M shares.
+The average price from analysts is $215.10, which is -$2.45 below the current price.
+UPS currently public float of 719.97M and currently shorts hold a 1.39% ratio of that float.
+Today, the average trading volume of UPS was 3.68M shares.

 UPS’s Market Performance

-UPS stocks went down by -1.26% for the week, with a monthly jump of 7.69% and a quarterly performance of 8.69%, while its annual performance rate touched 75.49%.
-The volatility ratio for the week stands at 1.89% while the volatility levels for the past 30 days are set at 1.78% for United Parcel Service Inc..
-The simple moving average for the period of the last 20 days is 0.51% for UPS stocks with a simple moving average of 9.07% for the last 200 days.
+UPS stocks went up by 20.70% for the week, with a monthly jump of 23.89% and a quarterly performance of 35.80%, while its annual performance rate touched 130.90%.
+The volatility ratio for the week stands at 3.14% while the volatility levels for the past 30 days are set at 2.07% for United Parcel Service Inc..
+The simple moving average for the period of the last 20 days is 16.98% for UPS stocks with a simple moving average of 30.04% for the last 200 days.

 Analysts’ Opinion of UPS

-Many brokerage firms have already submitted their reports for UPS stocks, with Barclays repeating the rating for UPS by listing it as a “Equal Weight.”
-The predicted price for UPS in the upcoming period, according to Barclays is $180 based on the research report published on April 15th of the current year 2021.

-Vertical Research, on the other hand, stated in their research note that they expect to see UPS reach a price target of $195.
-The rating they have provided for UPS stocks is “Buy” according to the report published on March 26th, 2021.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see UPS reach a price target of $195, previously predicting the price at $150.
+The rating they have provided for UPS stocks is “Market Perform” according to the report published on April 28th, 2021.

-UBS gave a rating of “Buy” to UPS, setting the target price at $214 in the report published on October 27th of the previous year.
+Berenberg gave a rating of “Hold” to UPS, setting the target price at $150 in the report published on April 27th of the current year.

-After a stumble in the market that brought UPS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.97% of loss for the given period.
+After a stumble in the market that brought UPS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.12% of gains for the given period.

-During the last 5 trading sessions, UPS fell by -1.26%, which changed the moving average for the period of 200-days by +53.61% in comparison to the 20-day moving average, which settled at $175.30.
-In addition, United Parcel Service Inc. saw 4.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UPS rose by +20.70%, which changed the moving average for the period of 200-days by +77.22% in comparison to the 20-day moving average, which settled at $183.42.
+In addition, United Parcel Service Inc. saw 26.01% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading